Atharv-Shukla-987/TIC-TAC-TOE-GAME/README.md

 # Tic-Tac-Toe
 The classic TIC-TAC-TOE now on your browser

-want to play game but trying to find copy and pen
+want to play TIC TAC TOE game but trying to find copy and pen

 now You don't need it